Education is the only viable, long-term way for a refugee to move forward from disadvantage, restriction and limitation. Free a mind, free a life!

 Our educational programmes work towards United Nations Sustainable Development Goal 4:

-East African refugees among the most disadvantaged
+East African refugees are among the most disadvantaged

 Two-thirds of refugee children in the world never enrol in a secondary school.
 In some countries, this figure is more than 90%.